SeSartaj/geov_hosting/README.md

 [Moved to https://github.com/AgAnalyticsSpa/agvmap.git]

+## Setup

+in order to run this project, you'll need the following:

+- maptiler api key
+- sentinal hub client id and secret to setup the above rename example.env to .env and paste the above into it

+to run the development server, run 'yarn dev'

 ## Goal

 Implement a map component with custom layers fetched from a REST API, to be integrated into a dashboard.